Skip to content

 fn add_entry(&mut self, entry: &RowEntry);

-/// Finalizes and return the completed filter.
+/// Finalizes and returns the completed filter.

-fn build(&self) -> Arc<dyn Filter>;
+fn build(&mut self) -> Arc<dyn Filter>;

 }